NTTRocco/testCursorCoding/README.md

   - 9092 (for local machine access)
   - 29092 (for inter-container access)
 - **Kafka UI**: Access the web interface at http://localhost:8080
-- **Kafka Message Viewer**: Access the web interface at http://localhost:5000
+- **Kafka Message Viewer**: Access the web interface at http://localhost:5002
+- **Event Generator API**: Access the API at http://localhost:5003
 - **PostgreSQL**: Running on port 5432

 ### Using Kafka